GeoNode/documentation/usage/managing_documents/document_info.rst

     *Document Info*

-Through the :guilabel:`View`, it should look as follows. button it is possible to visualize the metadata of the document
+Selecting *View Metadata* from the :guilabel:`View` button it is possible to visualize the metadata of the document

 .. figure:: img/view_metadata.png
     :align: center

     *Document Metadata*

-The :guilabel:`Share`, it should look as follows. link provides the document link to share.
+Under the :guilabel:`Resource` button, it is possible to select the *Share* option to provides the document link to share.

 .. figure:: img/document_sharing.png
     :align: center

     *Document Sharing*

-If you want to download the document, click on the :guilabel:`Download`, it should look as follows. link in the menu and the document will be downloaded automatically.
+If you want to download the document, click on the :guilabel:`Download` button and the document will be downloaded automatically.

 .. figure:: img/document_download.png
     :align: center